albispark/albispark/README.md

 ### Hi there 👋

+My names is Albi and I recently graduated with a degree in Engineering and Compuer Science.

+- 🌱 I’m currently learning Cloud Full Stack technologies
+- 🧠 I'm very interested in Machine Learning, Computer Vision and Data Science
+- 👯 I’m looking to collaborate on open source project with meaningful goals
+- 📫 How to reach me: you can write to me at <albics@proton.me>
+- ♟️ Hobbies: Chess player
+-
 <!--
 **albispark/albispark** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.